-ADVANCED PAINTING

-a/b - SP (a) Emphasis is placed upon the student's ability to define and express an original point of view, and (b) is a continuation to further extend the student's awareness and experience.
+ADVANCED PAINTING (a) Emphasis is placed upon the student's ability to define and express an original point of view, and (b) is a continuation to further extend the student's awareness and experience.
 Prerequisite: AR306.

-AR408a-b ADVANCED SCULPTURE
+ADVANCED SCULPTURE

-a/b - F (a) Continues AR308.
+(a) Continues AR308.
 Emphasis is on alerting the student to his own creative potential. (b) This course involves individual projects and development of individual style.
 Prerequisite: AR308 or consent of instructor.